Class Registration Form

 Drop Spindle for Beginners

-Saturday, July 29th, 8 am
+Saturday, July 27th, 8 am

-Teacher: Mary Worley-Taylor
+Teacher: Mary Taylor

-Learn the basics of spinning your own yarn using a drop spindle.

 Learn the basic skills needed to spin wool into yarn using a drop spindle.

 We’ll begin by spinning a single strand of yarn, then we’ll cover plying 2 single-strands together to make a 2-ply yarn.
-All supplies included in class fee, including a drop spindle for you to take home to expand on your new skills.

 Skill Level: Beginner